rango-cmd/bdaf-2026/project/README.md

 **TrustSeal** is a decentralized application (dApp) that bridges the gap between professional on-chain analytics and everyday user safety.
 Much like a "[Whoscall](https://web.whoscall.com)" for crypto wallets, it allows the community and authorities to flag malicious actors in real-time.

 ## Core Features
-- **Crowdsourced Reports**: Victims and users can report and tag suspicious wallet addresses directly on-chain.
+- **Crowdsourced Reports**: Victims and users can report and tag suspicious wallet addresses.

 - **Official Verification**: Law enforcement and verified investigators use **Soulbound Tokens (SBT)** to provide "Blue-Check" validation for high-certainty threats.